ssykiotis/HousingPrices/README.md

 5. Results

-The regressors that are used for the ensemble are:
+The regressors that are ensembled are:

 * Lasso
 * ElasticNet